wannesm/dtaidistance/docs/usage/dtw.rst

     ds = dtw.distance_matrix_fast(timeseries)

 The result is stored in a matrix representation.
-Since only the upper triangular matrix is required this representation more memory then necessary.
+Since only the upper triangular matrix is required, this representation uses more memory then necessary.
 This behaviour can be deactivated by setting the argument ``compact`` to true.
 The method will then return a 1-dimensional array with all results.
 This array represents the concatenation of all upper triangular rows.